SARS-CoV-2 illustration. CDC/ Alissa Eckert, MS; Dan Higgins, MAM / Public domain.

 Avoid loose-fitting masks in COVID-19 high-risk environments.

-Most surgical masks are designed to catch bacteria from the wearer’s mouth or nose; they do not not always protect the wearer from tiny particles and infectious droplets due to how loose they fit.
+Most surgical masks are designed to catch bacteria from the wearer’s mouth or nose; they do not always protect the wearer from tiny particles and infectious droplets due to how loose they fit.

 Strictly follow the fitting instructions in the manual that came with your respirator.